nathanburugu/nathanburugu/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Node.js and Vue
+- 🔭 I’m currently working on Node.js, Next JS and Vue
 - 🌱 I’m currently learning Node.js, Next.js and flutter📱
 - 👯 I’m looking to collaborate on all javascript projects
 - 🤔 I’m looking for help with vue.js and Typescript